BrianMitchL/weatherBot/CONTRIBUTING.md

 pip3 install -r requirements-dev.txt
 ```

-Unless your contribution is an urgent bugfix or critical fix, contributions must be committed in a topic branch based on `master`. `git checkout -b my_contribution master`
+Unless your contribution is an urgent bugfix or critical fix, contributions must be committed in a topic branch based on `development`. `git checkout -b my_contribution development`

 ## Linting/Validating